scflode/homepage/content/posts/dark-mode-in-css.md

 All the above outlined approaches achieve the same.
 They are just different forms of organization depending on what you need or what you can use.
 If you for instance use a CSS framework you might prefer another approach as when you are completely free.

 The dark mode support in browsers though is something very underestimated in my opinion.
-It is easy to achieve and shows that you and/or your company has some second thoughts about users.
+It is failry easy to implement and shows that you and/or your company has thought a bit more about your users and customers.